mostafaAbokhadra/Internship/MedSerg/Burns/burns.md

 # pathophysiology

-burn -> increase histamine -> increase capillary permeability -> loss of plasma -> hypovolemic shock -> decrease blood Pressure
+- burn -> increase histamine -> increase capillary permeability -> loss of plasma -> hypovolemic shock -> decrease blood Pressure

-reduced CO -> thready pulse and hypotension
+- reduced CO -> thready pulse and hypotension

-sympathetic stimulation -> vasoconstriction -> cold clammy pale skin
+- sympathetic stimulation -> vasoconstriction -> cold clammy pale skin

-vasoconstriction -> hypoxia -> anaerobic respiration -> lactic acid production -> metabolic acidosis -> air hunger (increase respiration) + increase lactic acid
+- vasoconstriction -> hypoxia -> anaerobic respiration -> lactic acid production -> metabolic acidosis -> air hunger (increase respiration) + increase lactic acid

-face and neck burn -> inhaled hot air and a lot of carbon monoxide -> laryngeal burn and injury -> laryngeal edema -> mechanical obstruction of the upper air way
+- face and neck burn -> inhaled hot air and a lot of carbon monoxide -> laryngeal burn and injury -> laryngeal edema -> mechanical obstruction of the upper air way

 > [!NOTE]
 > you may not be able to naso or oro intubate such a patient so you do tracheostomy instead

-decrease potassium -> paralytic ileus
+- decrease potassium -> paralytic ileus

-high histamine and high stress situation -> increase HCL -> gastric and duodenal erosion (curling's ulcer)
+- high histamine and high stress situation -> increase HCL -> gastric and duodenal erosion (curling's ulcer)

-impaired skin integrity -> high risk for infection
+- impaired skin integrity -> high risk for infection

-impaired thermoregulation -> hypo or hyperthermia
+- impaired thermoregulation -> hypo or hyperthermia

 ### local effect  pathophysiology

-when: < 25% of TBSA so 1st and 2nd degree cause histamine release -> edema and hypovolemia
+- when: < 25% of TBSA so 1st and 2nd degree cause histamine release -> edema and hypovolemia

 ### systemic effect pathophysiology

-when: > 25% of TBSA, it can cause multi organ failure if not treated within 48 hrs,  as a compensation renin angiotensinogen system cause release of aldosterone and ADH leading to water and salt retention, cold clammy skin due to peripheral vasoconstriction, decrease UO, hemoconcentration high HCT and HB
+- when: > 25% of TBSA, it can cause multi organ failure if not treated within 48 hrs,  as a compensation renin angiotensinogen system cause release of aldosterone and ADH leading to water and salt retention, cold clammy skin due to peripheral vasoconstriction, decrease UO, hemoconcentration high HCT and HB
-Hyponatremia or hyperkalemia due to E+_ imbalance and fluids shift
+- Hyponatremia or hyperkalemia due to Electrolytes imbalance and fluids shift

 ## Nursing